-Mouth and throat sores are a common side effect of cancer treatment in children.
-The clinical name for this condition is oral mucositis.
+Mouth and throat sores are common side effects of cancer treatment in children.
+The clinical name for this condition is mucositis.

 More than 50% of childhood cancer patients may develop mucositis.
-More than 75% of patients who have a hematopoietic cell transplant (also known as bone marrow transplant or stem cell transplant) will likely have this side effect.
-Many patients say mucositis is one of the most unpleasant side effects of cancer treatment.
+More than 75% of patients who have a stem cell transplant (also called a bone marrow transplant or hematopoietic cell transplant) may have this side effect.

-Mouth and throat sores are a cause for concern because they can:
+Oral mucositis refers to mouth and throat sores.
+These are a cause for concern because they can:

 - Cause pain and discomfort

 - Make it difficult for patients to eat and drink

 - Make patients more at risk for infection